 We’ve mentioned that L&D is a huge factor in employee turnover.
 Measuring turnover before and after training programs tells you how it influences employees’ feelings of loyalty.
 Most people, especially younger generations, say development opportunities are a top reason both for staying at their companies and for taking new jobs.
 More than 90% of L&D leaders agree.

-A decline in turnover post-training suggests that your development efforts are boosting employee engagement, satisfaction, and commitment as anticipated.
+A post-training decline in turnover suggests your development efforts are boosting employee engagement, satisfaction, and commitment as expected.
 If turnover isn’t impacted or increases, you may need to address more than just access to training.
 It might indicate a larger disconnect between your people and company culture or growth opportunities.

 How To Start Tracking L&D KPIs